UKPLab/dh2017-topic-explorer/README.md

 ## Running

 * In order to run, use `sbt run`.
 There are two modes:
-    1. Convert a Mallet model file into human-readable TSV format: `sbt run -m example.tsv --mallet-file mallet.model`
+    1. Convert a Mallet model file into human-readable TSV format: `sbt "run -m example.tsv --mallet-file mallet.model"`
         * When the conversation is done, the interactive exploration mode is started.
-    2. Explore a previously converted model in TSV format: `sbt run -m example.tsv`
+    2. Explore a previously converted model in TSV format: `sbt "run -m example.tsv"`

 * In order to generate an executable 'fat Jar', run: `sbt assembly`; the output file will be in `target/scala-2.11/TopicExplorer-assembly-<version>.jar`
     * Execute the Jar file (platform-independent) with the same parameters as shown above, e.g.: `java -jar TopicExplorer-assembly-0.1.jar`

+### Querying

+In interactive mode, enter one or multiple terms, separated by whitespace, for querying the model.
+The system retrieves all the topics to which each one of the query terms has been assigned at least once.
+The output for each topic displays the 10 most weighty tokens along with their topic counts plus the query tokens and their topic counts.
+The topics are sorted by the frequency of the query term.
+In the case of multi-term queries, the harmonic mean between all the query term frequencies is used for ordering.

 ### Parameter description